 Health care can be a big budget buster so take time to review both your health insurance options to decide which plan is most cost-effective for covering kids.
-If one or both of you has access to a Health Savings Account (HSA), be sure to take advantage of it.
-These accounts let you make tax-deductible contributions, enjoy tax-deferred growth and make tax-free withdrawals for qualified expenses.
+If one or both of you have access to a Health Savings Account (HSA), be sure to take advantage of it.
+These accounts let you make tax-deductible contributions, enjoy tax-deferred growth, and make tax-free withdrawals for qualified expenses.

 Consider your tax filing.
 It might make more sense for one parent to claim kids as dependents every year, or it could save you more money to alternative claims each year.
 Look at your individual income, as well as the credits and deductions you're eligible for to see which offers the biggest savings benefit.

 Finally, one of the best ways to save money as co-parents is to work out financial issues together, versus paying an attorney to do so.
 When you can separate emotions and focus on co-parenting, managing shared costs can be less stressful, which benefits parents and kids alike.